Julian-dev28/solana-agent-project/README.md

 4. Configure the `.env` file with your API keys and wallet details.
 You can get your API keys from the [OKX Developer Portal](https://www.okx.com/web3/build/dev-portal).
+You can get your RPC URL from the [Helius Dashboard Portal](https://dashboard.helius.dev/).

 5. Run the application: